Welcome to The Village Surgery

 • for routine health information and advice, use this surgery website or NHS website

-- if you don't find your answer on this website or the NHS website - please call the surgery.
+- if you don't find your answer on this website or the NHS website - please fill out an online consultation form or call the surgery.

 • for urgent medical help, use the NHS 111 online service: https://111.nhs.uk.
 Only call 111 if you're unable to get help online.